Shakuntala Park: Administration

+Present Day

 There are three lakes (in Bengali known as 'jhil', Lake No. 1, 2, and 3 respectively) located within half a kilometer of the township.
 Lake 1 is beautified and maintained by Kolkata Corporation.
 Beautification of Lake 2 & 3 is in the pipeline.
 This is the center of attraction of the locality for its serene and natural ambiance.
 Apart from the casual visitors, countless morning and evening walkers visit this place daily to rejuvenate.
 It is also a coveted fishing spot.
 During 'Chat Puja' North Indians assemble here in scores to offer puja.
 There are many clubs and associations in the area (six co-operative societies and their clubs), which organize celebrations for Durga Puja, the main Bengali festival, Kali Puja, and all other pujas in their respective puja grounds in different areas of the township.
 The entire Shakuntala Park Housing area is now a place of growing interest for shooting different films and TV serials.

 There is a big playground beside Lake1 named Central Park under the joint supervision of all cooperative societies of the township.
 A swimming pool is also situated beside Lake1 in Central Park.
-On the southern end of the township, there are two colleges as Sarsuna General College, Law College, and a supermarket named Faayada Store.
+On the southern end of the township, there are two colleges as Sarsuna College, Law College, and a supermarket named Faayada Store.

+Institutions, Banks and Facilities

 The Life Insurance Corporation of India has constructed their Zonal Training Institute, Jeevan Vidya, here which is near Muchipara area.
 Many L.I.C. employees from across India go there to train and stay at the L.I.C.
 Hostel adjacent to the training institute.

 The branches of the following banks are present; Punjab National bank, Punjab & Sind Bank, Allahabad Bank, United Bank of India, Canara Bank (Shakuntala Park branch located at Ketopole), State Bank of India (Shibrampur branch located at Ketopole), and Axis Bank (Shakuntala Park branch located at Shibrampur).
 The ATMs of the following banks are present; HDFC Bank, ICICI Bank, Axis Bank, SBI, PNB, PSB, and UBI.

 There are two local milk bars, Mother Dairy and Metro Dairy.

 This area is suffering from water logging during rainy seasons.
 Though the problem has reduced to a great extent in the area which belongs to Ward No 128 after the construction of underground sewerage lines.
 The portion which is in Ward No 127 shows no improvement as no underground drainage system is built.